TribeMedia/loopback-example-recipes/README.md

-# loopback-recipes
+# loopback-sample-recipes

-The project contains a list of recipes to demonstrate various usage patterns of LoopBack models.
+The project contains a list of sample recipes to demonstrate various usage patterns of LoopBack models.

 ## Configure the data sources